Rift-Entertainment/Rift-Production-Tool/README.md

     - PC in the lobby as spectator, which will run the program

   * Functional expectations
-    - The webserver needs to know on which patch the game is running
+    - The webserver needs to know on which patch the game is running (https://ddragon.leagueoflegends.com/api/versions.json - first line)
     - The webserver will simply get ids from the client, through a hashtable (dict) it will grab the corresponding link to the image associated to the id
     - The webserver grabs images from cdragon, the link used to do so is a constant fromated using the current patch (https://raw.communitydragon.org/{patch_ver}/game/assets/characters/bard/skins/base/aatroxloadscreen.png)